 If you would like to know more, send your questions to NDSU@birmingham.gov.uk.

-Save Birmingham: a new campaign to protect our community places
+Save Birmingham: a campaign to protect our community places

-Learn more about Save Birmingham, sign up the newsletter and see the nominations so far: go to the Save Birmingham website.
+Learn more about Save Birmingham, become a member, sign up the newsletter and see the nominations so far: go to the Save Birmingham website.

 How else can Birmingham Community Matters (BCM) help with Assets of Community Value?